Lily Pad FAQs: Foster Care Support and Trauma-Informed Spaces

 -

-State Director Michael Leach has given us the green light to work our way through each county in South Carolina.
-We began by starting in the Upstate Region of SC and have gradually moved to the Midlands Region.
-We will continue into the PeeDee and Lowcountry areas as well.
 There is some flexibility as churches or organizations fundraise for the DSS office in their county to have a Lily Pad or when an office is preparing to move buildings and we wait until they are settled to begin the process to bring them a Lily Pad.

-Once the county has been selected we begin the process with a site visit (either in person or virtual).
-We ask what age kids they typically serve, what needs they have and determine what room or space they have available in the office for the Lily Pad.
 Together with the DSS representative we select an installation date for the room to be assembled.
 We take photos and measurements of the space, determine what the building management will allow and then pass all of that information on to Cara Grubb who puts together a design plan.
 She makes selections for each room based on their needs and creates a registry or places the order and ships the items directly to the DSS office.
 The Lily Pad team and volunteers go to the office on the agreed upon installation date to paint, assemble furniture and complete the Lily Pad.
 We take photos and video of each space and do a reveal to any available staff if possible.
-Our desire is to have a local volunteer to maintain each Lily Pad after installation.
+Our desire is to have a local volunteer to maintain each Lily Pad after installation. -

 -